6.8 Media literacy and safe use of new media

 Technological Understanding: Technological Understanding is an IT subject in which media literacy plays a vital role.
 Media literacy and IT are used as a didactic tool but are also at the core of the subject, which means that IT and media literacy are analysed and discussed.

-In September 2020, a new education programme was launched targeting teachers, youth club employees, municipal employees working with young people, and SSP (school - social services - police) personnel.
-The education programme is called ‘Children and young people’s online life on the edge’.
+In September 2020, a new training course was launched targeting teachers, youth club employees, municipal employees working with young people, and SSP (school - social services - police) personnel.
+The training course is called ‘Children and young people’s online life on the edge’.

-The programme focuses on children and young people’s digital life, because professionals have seen an increase in online extremist material, for instance on YouTube and in online games.
-The education programme is developed by Save the Children Denmark, the Danish Centre for Prevention of Extremism and two university colleges.
+The training course focuses on children and young people’s digital life, because professionals have seen an increase in online extremist material, for instance on YouTube and in online games.
+The training course is developed by Save the Children Denmark, the Danish Centre for Prevention of Extremism and two university colleges.
 Thirty-three municipalities have already enrolled employees on the education programme.